Frequently Asked Questions

 13. Why do stray and feral cats have to arrive in traps?

 Traps are for the safety and health of the stray or feral cat.
 Also it is easier for the vet to administer pre-surgery medication to the cat.
+Please advise us on your application if the cat is feral.

 14. Why is there a limit of 2 cats per family?